 Headersinstead of lists of

-provide similar APIs, this change won’t affect most of the code dealing with HTTP headers won’t
+provide similar APIs, much of the code dealing with HTTP headers won’t

 Added compatibility with Python 3.7.